Field-mediated locomotor dynamics on highly deformable surfaces: Supplementary Materials

-The transient behavior of some trajectories that decay into circular orbits caused by the slight asymmetry in the mechanical structure that breaks the symmetry of the acceleration with respect to the heading.
-Ideally, when $|a|$ is symmetric about $\theta = \pi/2$, the precession is stable.
-When a small perturbation is introduced to break this symmetry, the orbit will be attracted to the circular orbit.
-Here we suppose $|a|$ is given by
+The transient behavior of some trajectories that decay into circular orbits is caused by the slight asymmetry in the mechanical structure that the center of mass (CoM) deviates slightly from the center-line.
+As shown in Section S1, such defected acceleration magnitude $|a|$ is given by